 When does the AUC program start?

-Providers using Johns Hopkins EPIC will see the new workflow from January 2020.
+Providers using Johns Hopkins EPIC will see the new workflow beginning January 2020.

 Providers using Johns Hopkins CareLink will see the new workflow later in 2020.